recoveryhub/2021-wanderers/Source/Draft/MJ_TW_006.md

 He came to the massed people; crying aloud, he pursued his way.
 “Arzan!
 Arzan!” he cried.
 “I have been with Arzan in the wood!
 O people of the river-plain, Arzan has given it to me to say!”

-The gathered folk were tow to flame, wax to the moment’s sharp impression.
+The gathered folk were tow[^3] to flame, wax to the moment’s sharp impression.
 The crisis in their affairs had lifted them, shaken them awake.
 Now they were ready constantly for new excitement, craved the new, or the old made new.
 It had been good that Halmis the prophetess should prophesy of what the going stream might find!
 It was good that there should arrive the fresher alarum of Ramiki the prophet—Ramiki returning from an immediate interview with Over-Knowledge, Over-Power!
 “Arzan the great maker!” shouted Ramiki.
 “I have talked with Arzan!
 You have sinned before him, and I will show you how!”

 All turned from prophetess to prophet.
 All saw Ramiki, but all had a sense of the overshadowing Energy.
 “Arzan!” cried the people, and “Hearken to the prophet!”